Food insecurity drives hunger in entire families, but often hits children the hardest. School and community programs targeting children seek to help.

 The elderly and children under the age of 18 make up more than 40 percent of Swain County’s population.

-To reach the children in need, Burns put a call out to teachers on Facebook, encouraging them to invite their students out to dinner at The Giving Spoon.
+To prevent hunger and reach the children in need, Burns put a call out to teachers on Facebook, encouraging them to invite their students out to dinner at The Giving Spoon.

 “Our meals on Thursday nights are free to anyone who comes through that door.
 No questions asked,” she said.